TheresaLui/SelfHelpContent_v2/articles/problemscopingques.aip/problemscopingques-client-officeapps.md

                 "order": 3,
 				"visibility": "client_type == Azure Information Protection Classic Client", "controlType": "textbox",
                 "displayLabel": "What version are you using?
-Please view the Info Balloon for more details", "infoBalloonText": "Verify that you use a supported version <a href='https://docs.microsoft.com/azure/information-protection/rms-client/client-version-release-history#servicing-information-and-timelines'>Here</a>", "required": true
+View the Info Balloon on the right for more details", "infoBalloonText": "Verify that you use a supported version <a href='https://docs.microsoft.com/azure/information-protection/rms-client/client-version-release-history#servicing-information-and-timelines'>Here</a>", "required": true
                 },{